will093/ioc-container-ts/README.md

 class Foo {}
 ```

-Use `resolve` to resolve the instance of a registered class:
+Once a class is registered, you can use `resolve` to resolve its instance:

 ```
 resolve(Foo);